Cornel West: Views on race in the United States

-West has called the US a "racist patriarchal" nation where white supremacy continues to define everyday life.
-"White America," he writes, "has been historically weak-willed in ensuring racial justice and has continued to resist fully accepting the humanity of blacks."
+West has called the U.S. a "racist patriarchal" nation where white supremacy continues to define everyday life.
+"White America", he writes, "has been historically weak-willed in ensuring racial justice and has continued to resist fully accepting the humanity of Blacks."
 He goes on to say this has created many "degraded and oppressed people hungry for identity, meaning, and self-worth."
 West attributes most of the Black community's problems to "existential angst derive[d] from the lived experience of ontological wounds and emotional scars inflicted by white supremacist beliefs and images permeating U.S. society and culture."